Best Southern Circuit Safaris In Tanzania

 Baobabs of Ruaha National Park.

-Safaris in Tanzania ’s Southern Circuit focuses on two main destinations: Ruaha National Park and Selous Game Reserve.
+Safaris in Tanzania’s Southern Circuit focus on two main destinations: Ruaha National Park and Nyerere National Park.
 Although both are quite remote, they are easily accessed by bush flights from Dar es Salaam to airstrips within the two reserves.

 Competing against Serengeti’s wildebeest migration and Ngorongoro’s throngs of animals, the Southern Circuit may lack some of the kudos of its Northern counterpart, but it lacks none of the beauty.
 And the wildlife, although not always as easy to spot, is even more diverse and rewarding.

-Ruaha and Selous are not yet on the mainstream tourist radar, having only a handful of lodges between them.
-What they have in abundance however, is a true sense of wilderness, of raw and untamed Africa.
+Ruaha and Nyerere are not yet on the mainstream tourist radar, having only a handful of lodges between them.
+What they have in abundance, however, is a true sense of wilderness, of raw and untamed Africa.
 The Southern Circuit offers a very different - but equally as fascinating - Tanzania safari.

 Ruaha National Park